ScalablyTyped/Converter/docs/import-problems.md

 ---
 id: import-problems
-title: If you hit problems importing libraries
+title: What if I hit problems importing libraries?
 ---

-# What if you hit problems importing libraries?
+The goal of ScalablyTyped is to enable conversion of 100% of valid Typescript type definition files to Scala.js.

-The goal of Scalably Typed is to enable conversion of 100% of valid Typescript to ScalaJS.
 However, Typescript is a complex and evolving language, and inevitably there will be corner cases that it doesn't *yet* handle.

 If you try the converter on a Typescript library and it doesn't terminate, runs out of memory on a large heap, or throws an exception, here's the process for diagnosing and fixing the problem: